coveo/ui-kit/packages/coveo.analytics/README.md

 npm install coveo.analytics isomorphic-fetch
 ```

-Then use in TypeScript or javascript
+Then use in TypeScript or JavaScript

 ```js
 import fetch from 'isomorphic-fetch'; // isomorphic-fetch modifies global environment